 Preventing Alcohol Relapse

 The unfortunate reality is that relapse is common during the alcohol recovery process.
-As with most any other addiction, there are several warning signs that may be experienced or exhibited by a recovering alcoholic that may be indicators of an impending relapse:
+As with most any other addiction, several warning signs may be experienced or exhibited by a recovering alcoholic that may be indicators of an impending relapse.

 - Change in attitude about the importance of one’s involvement in a recovery-based support program or group

 - Feelings of being overwhelmed with stress

 - Periods of poor decision-making and judgment that can easily lead to more chronic and severe impulse control